Comment on page

 6⃣ Let's dive into Legesher and how to contribute!
 Feel free to star any (or all lol) of these repositories and follow any of our team members because they're inspiring people just like you!

-Text Editor - interface that allows you to open and edit your code in an user-friendly environment
+Source Code Editor - interface that allows you to open and edit your source code in an user-friendly environment

-Text editors can do a number of amazing things for your code - including autocorrect and color formatting.
-Great text editors keep track of key words and variables that you set, so you spend less time searching and debugging your code and more time implementing your solution.
-At this time, we are only actively working on extensions for Atom.
+Source Code Editors (also known as Integrated Development Environments) can do a number of amazing things for your code - including autocorrect and color formatting.
+Great code editors keep track of key words and variables that you set, so you spend less time searching and debugging your code and more time implementing your solution.
+At this time, we are only actively working on extensions for VS Code.

-The text editor is a foundational element for the Legesher project.
+The source code editor is a foundational element for the Legesher project.
 The syntax highlighting of keywords is a key element to the success of our code.

-packages to enhance the capabilities of the editor.
+extensionsto enhance the capabilities of the editor.
 This is where many of the legesher packages will be made available / what we will be building off of.
-For example, on the image above you can see the